• Home

 Make It Gluten-Free

-Swap the soy sauce for tamari or coconut aminos.
-Coconut aminos are slightly sweeter than soy sauce, so if you go that route you may want to pull the brown sugar back to 1/4 cup.
+Instead of soy sauce, use tamari or coconut aminos.
+Coconut aminos tend to be a little sweeter than soy sauce, so if you choose that option you may want to reduce the brown sugar to 1/4 cup.

 Add Vegetables